 WHAT YOU NEED TO KNOW:

+Children in FAMIS get 12 months of continuous coverage starting from the date of their enrollment or last renewal.
+This means that your child’s coverage is protected and cannot be reduced or ended until the end of the 12-month period—even if you have a household change, like an increase in income.
+You still need to report certain changes during the year, because changes may affect the eligibility of other household members.
+(See “When and How to Report Changes.”)

-If you move, you must contact Cover Virginia at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590) or your local Department of Social Services and give us your new address.
+If you move, you must contact Cover Virginia at 855-242-8282 (TTY: 888-221-1590) or your local Department of Social Services and give us your new address.
 If we cannot locate you, your child may not be able to get health care, and when it is time to renew FAMIS, your child’s coverage could be canceled.
+Upon contacting the Cover Virginia Call Center, a member will be required to provide information to verify their identity before they can obtain or modify information on their case.

-You must renew your child’s FAMIS coverage annually.
+You must renew your child’s FAMIS coverage at the end of the 12-month period.
 Your eligibility worker will attempt to renew your coverage based on information known to us and will notify you by mail.
 If they are unable to renew or there have been changes, we will send you a renewal form.
 If you do not complete and return the paperwork in time, FAMIS coverage will be canceled.

-You must report certain changes during the year.
-(See section 2 for more details.)
+However, if your child’s coverage is canceled for failure to renew in a timely manner, you still have an additional 90-day grace period to respond.
+Your child’s coverage may be reinstated if they remain eligible.

 In most cases, your child will receive health care from a Managed Care Organization (MCO).
 (See “How Will My Child Receive Services?”)

 You will receive one permanent Commonwealth of Virginia Medical Assistance card for each enrolled child.
-When your child is enrolled in a MCO, you will also receive a separate card from that MCO.
-Always show your MCO ID card every time your child receives medical or dental services.
+When your child is enrolled in an MCO, you will also receive a separate card from that MCO.
+Always show both cards every time your child receives medical or dental services.
 Keep the cards safe.
 If your Virginia Medical Assistance card is lost or stolen, you can request a new card by contacting your local DSS office or calling Cover Virginia.
 The loss or theft of your MCO card should be reported to your MCO.

 FAMIS pays for well child check-ups and immunizations that will help keep your child healthy.
 Don’t wait until your child is sick to use FAMIS!
 (See “What Services Does FAMIS Cover?” for a list of covered services.)

-If for any reason your child loses FAMIS coverage, you do not need to wait until open enrollment to apply for health coverage through Virginia’s Insurance Marketplace or an employer sponsored health plan.
-Loss of FAMIS coverage is considered a “qualifying event” as long as you apply and enroll within 60 days of losing coverage.
+If for any reason your child loses FAMIS coverage, you do not need to wait until open enrollment to apply for health coverage through Virginia’s Insurance Marketplace (Marketplace) or an employer sponsored health plan.
+Loss of FAMIS coverage is considered a “qualifying event” as long as you apply and enroll within 90 days of losing coverage for Virginia’s Marketplace Insurance and 60 days for most employer coverages.
 Just provide a copy of your cancellation notice.

 FAMIS Select is a premium assistance program that might help toward paying your monthly health insurance premium for employer sponsored family coverage.
 (See “FAMIS Select may help your family pay for a private health insurance plan” for more information.)

-HOW LONG WILL FAMIS COVER MY CHILD?
+CHILDREN IN FAMIS HAVE 12 MONTHS OF CONTINUOUS COVERAGE